Tours and programs

 Visit to the Interpretation Centre

-The exhibition in the hall provides visitors with the historical context of the Battle of the Châteauguay and its key participants, including Charles-Michel de Salaberry and the unknown heroes.
-A computer-based module will invite you to reflect on your heroes: come record them and consult our database!
+The exhibition provides visitors with the historical context of the Battle of the Châteauguay and its key participants, including Charles-Michel de Salaberry and the unknown heroes.
+A digital terminal will allow you to discover interesting information about this group of heroic fighters: their age, their profession, their size, their origin, etc.

 The battlefield: The belvedere